California Prevailing Wage Laws For Employees

 When gathering evidence, know that all certified payroll records are accessible by any entity.
 When requested, a contractor or subcontractor must respond within 10 days.
 Otherwise, they risk losing their ability to take on public works projects.

-A: Most employees who work on projects and services funded by the government are eligible to receive prevailing wages.
+Most employees who work on projects and services funded by the government are eligible to receive prevailing wages.
 However, there are exceptions.
 Employees such as architects, clerical staff, and security guards are not eligible to receive prevailing wages.
 Additionally, employees of suppliers who provide materials for the project are not eligible unless the materials are made on-site.

-A: California is quite strict on prevailing wages.
+California is quite strict on prevailing wages.
 The state believes in ensuring public funding is appropriately spent and that those who benefit from it do so fairly.
 Because of this, the law dictates that the wage be set at the prevailing rate for similar work in the locality where the public work is performed.
 It must also not be less than the general prevailing rate.

-A: The prevailing wage rate is not consistent statewide.
+The prevailing wage rate is not consistent statewide.
 Rather, it is determined by the rates for similar work in local municipalities.
 It is also influenced by the type of labor you provide.
 The State of California Department of Industrial Relations provides information by county and by trade for the prevailing wage rate.

-A: The law sets wage requirements for services or projects that are partially or wholly funded by the California state government.
+The law sets wage requirements for services or projects that are partially or wholly funded by the California state government.
 These rates apply to any employees of a company that is contracted for a minimum of $1000.
 These employees must be paid the prevailing wage set forth in their collective bargaining agreement.
 This payment must be equal to the wages in the location of the service or project and for the type of work being performed.

-If you feel that you have been denied the prevailing wage you are owed for your work on a public works project, you should reach out to an experienced and knowledgeable attorney who can help.
+If you feel that you have been denied the prevailing wage you are owed for your work on a public works project, you should reach out to an experienced and knowledgeable San Diego prevailing wage attorney who can help.
 At Ferraro Vega San Diego Employment Lawyers, our team of attorneys can look at the circumstances of your case.
 We can help you understand your options.
 Our focus on employment law means that we understand each of the labor codes that impact your source of income.
 Contact our offices today and let our attorneys help you recover the compensation you may be entitled to.